 Adding to the stench are the powerful hormones that cats eliminate when they pee.
 Unless male cats are neutered, their testosterone-spiked urine signals other males to stay away and lets females know they’re around.

 Why Cats Urinate Outside of the Litter Box

-“Despite popular belief, cats do not urinate outside the box to 'get back' at the owner for something,” said Laura George, DVM at Cats Exclusive Veterinary Center in Shoreline, Washington.
+“Despite popular belief, cats do not urinate outside the box to 'get back' at the owner for something,” said Dr. Laura George, DVM at Cats Exclusive Veterinary Center in Shoreline, Washington.

 Another possible reason that an older cat may forego the litter box is arthritis.
-“As cats age, they can get arthritis, which makes it harder for them to get into the box,” Kornreich said.
-“Perhaps the sides are too tall or the box is located in a place that requires the cat to do some kind of arduous physical activity to get to, such as up or down a flight of stairs.”
+“As cats age, they can get arthritis, which makes it harder for them to get into the box,” Dr. Kornreich said.
+“Perhaps the sides are too tall, or the box is located in a place that requires the cat to do some kind of arduous physical activity to get to, such as up or down a flight of stairs.”

 According to DeFeo, not using the litter box is one of the most common reasons cats are relinquished to animal shelters.
-Fortunately, if you can pinpoint the reason behind the cat’s outside-the-litter box behavior, you can often deter your cat from staining your carpet or bed linens.
+Fortunately, if you can pinpoint the reason behind your cat’s outside-the-litter-box behavior, you can often deter your cat from staining your carpet or bed linens.

 You can also try removing the cover of your cat’s litter box (if it has one) or changing the type of litter you use to encourage your cat to use his or her box.

 Why Cats Spray

 Although cats are often driven to spray by hormones, there are other reasons for it.
-Cats may spray out of stress, anxiety, or frustration with their circumstances, including such conditions as restrictive diets, insufficient playtime or territorial disputes with other cats.
+Cats may spray out of stress, anxiety, or frustration with their circumstances, including such conditions as restrictive diets, insufficient playtime, or territorial disputes with other cats.